 JT: Meeting weekly or bi-weekly.
 Obviously in winter we won’t meet as much.
 Depends on how productive it is.

 JT: Near Wendy House, it’s south facing and away from anything else.
 Hopefully will complement wendy house area.

-Alice: Who will eat it?
+A?: Who will eat it?

 JT: Could go to kitchen eventually?